Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 ![light theme](./images/all_light.png)

 <div style="text-align: justify">
-<p>The way it works is that I define an Tmux environmental variable that keeps
+<p>The way it works is that I define a Tmux environmental variable that keeps
 track of whether we have a light or dark colour scheme.
-Anytime I switch, be it from Vim of a Tmux pane, the variable will be updated.
+Anytime I switch, be it from Vim or a Tmux pane, the variable will be updated.
 Existing and new Tmux panes and existing and new instances of Vim will check this variable and follow the scheme.
 </p>
 </div>

 ## Code implementation
-### Step 1: Tmux
+### Step 1: Switching from Tmux pane
 <div style="text-align: justify">
+<p>For the purpose of this guide, I'll assume my various dot files are in my
+home directory.
+In reality I keep them all in a single git repository with symbolic links from the home directory to allow me to keep my working environment synchronised across machines as described on this <a href="https://github.com/Matt-A-Bennett/linux_config_files">git repo</a></p>

-<p>First, I've configured my bashrc such that it will automatically launch Tmux
+<p>First, I've configured my ~/.bashrc such that it will automatically launch
-and attempt to connect to a session called 'main', or create it if it doesn't exist.
+Tmux and attempt to connect to a session called 'main', or create it if it doesn't exist.
 I find this works for me, but you may want to alter this step.</p>

-<p>Once I've launch Tmux, I query the environment variable called 'THEME', if
+<p>Once I've launched Tmux, I query the environment variable called 'THEME', if
 it's not equal to 'THEME=light' (or just doesn't exist), then we go with the dark theme.
-This means that when we first launch a Tmux session, we will default to a dark theme.</p>
+This means that when we first launch a Tmux session, we will default to a dark theme:</p>
 </div>

 {% highlight bash %}